LogLevel

 {path to file}

-Path to the file where all HTTP/HTTPS requests from clients to the web interface server are registered.
+Path to the file in which all HTTP/HTTPS requests from clients to the management web interface server are logged.

-If not specified, HTTP/HTTPS requests are not logged to a file.
+If the parameter is not specified, requests are not logged.